 Things to do in Athens

 Home to Ohio University, you can take a stroll along the beautiful campus while admiring the gorgeous brick buildings.
-Currently, the “The American Woman,” sculpture in Wolfe Garden is the only piece on the Ohio Art Corridor but you’ll find the community has a large “arts” focus.
+Currently, the “The American Woman,” sculpture in Wolfe Garden ( located in the College Green, between Alden Library and Cutler Hall) is the only piece on the Ohio Art Corridor but you’ll find the community has a large “arts” focus.

 - Passion Works Studio-Pop in to learn more about this studio that caters towards adults with developmental differences who create unique pieces of art.
 The signature piece is the Passion Works Flower available in several different sizes.